Matthew 23:5

 Biblical principles of judgment, mercy, and faith.
 They were false teachers,

 and they proved the point by failing to teach about judgment.
-There is a
+There is a judgment

-have done and all that they have said.
+done and all that they have said.
 Anyone who is involved in religion, and

 claims to be a teacher of the things of God, and does not warn people of the